How to single crochet for beginners step by step tutorial

 For a full breakdown of hook sizes, the Craft Yarn Council hook size chart is the industry-standard reference.

-Every crochet project starts with a slip knot.
+Every crochet project starts with a slip knot — and when you are learning how to single crochet, this is where everything begins.
 Here is the fastest way to make one:

 1. Cross the yarn over itself to form a loop.